zynksoftware/Zynk-Workflow/docs/_documentation/MagneticHQ-Connector/Connecting-to-MagneticHQ.md

 Enter your MagneticHQ details as described below, then click 'Finish' to create the connection.
 Zynk will validate the details provided by attempting to authenticate with MagneticHQ.

-To find your API token browse to https://app.magnetichq.com/Magnetic/API.do#ad-overview while logged in to MagneticHQ, and click the button.
+To find your API token browse to [MagneticHQ API](https://app.magnetichq.com/Magnetic/API.do#ad-overview) while logged in to MagneticHQ, and click the button.

 ## Settings
 ### API Token